spirosrap/Deep-Reinforcement-Learning/DDPG/DDPG-Theory.md

 ### Background

 DDPG is a policy gradient (PG) method.
 In PG methods we use non linear function approximators (Deep Learning networks) to learn value functions.
-In the past it was considered that Function Approximators were unstable and difficult.
+In the past it was considered that Function Approximators were unstable and difficult (But not anymore!)

 When action spaces are continuous it's difficult to use DQN-like networks, the problem becomes intractable.
 We can solve this problem if we use function approximators (PG methods) to estimate the action value function.

 Consider a standard RL environment $E$ in which the agents interacts with in discrete time steps.
-At each time step the agent receives and observation $s_t$ (Environment assumed fully observed).
+At each time step the agent receives a observation $s_t$ (Environment assumed fully observed).

 The agent behaves according to the policy $\pi : \mathcal{S} \rightarrow \mathcal{P}(\mathcal{A})$ (Maps states $\mathcal{S}$ to probability distributions over actions $\mathcal{A}$)